reproduction that involves a single parent and results in offspring that are all genetically identical to the parent

 The fertilized cell that results is referred to as a zygote.
 A zygote is diploid cell, which means that it has twice the number of chromosomes as a gamete.

 The process that produces haploid gametes is meiosis (see Figure above).
 Meiosis is a type of cell division in which the number of chromosomes is reduced by half.
 It occurs only in certain special cells of the organisms.
 During meiosis, homologous chromosomes separate, and haploid cells form that have only one chromosome from each pair.
 Two cell divisions occur during meiosis, and a total of four haploid cells are produced.
 The two cell divisions are called meiosis I and meiosis II.
-The overall process of meiosis is summarized in Figure below.

 Ready to fill out a printable that will help you remember the content from the video above?
 Here ya go!